samueldevel/ifood-backend-menu-test/README.md

 we should easily implement that operation.

 This solution may be used in the integration with other systems/services.

-You may consider a more complex structure to handle the price of an Item.
-Basically the price is calculated by adding the price of the Options and the base Item price.
-But it may vary according to context variables like:
-* User consulting the menu (eg. user john@doe.com has an discount registered)
-* The sales channel (eg. the price on Facebook Pages/Whatsapp Bot is 20% cheaper than iFood Website/Android/iOs Apps)
-* Discount voucher (the user may have a discount voucher applied and it may have different effects)
-* Day of the week / period (eg. the price of a pizza on Monday Night has a discount of $10)

 Use whatever language, tools, frameworks and databases you feel comfortable to.